bengfarrell/rgf-blog/content/blog/2015-12-07-product-review-nightswapping-a-new-travel-lodging-exchange-site.md

 [![New selection page](http://s3.amazonaws.com/thegourmez-wpmedia/2015/12/New-selection-page-500x338.jpg)](http://s3.amazonaws.com/thegourmez-wpmedia/2015/12/New-selection-page.jpg)

 That screenshot is the entry for the location I ultimately stayed at, but if I hadn’t liked it, I would have just hit the X instead of the checkmark or swiped left versus right on the phone.
 Each time you like a location, it goes over on the right side of the screen and that message you typed instantly gets sent out to the hosts to work out a potential stay.
 Choosing more than one place at a time is absolutely fine; chances are it’ll take a few tries to find a good fit anyhow!
 It took me communicating with four different hosts to find a room available for the dates I wanted.
-Which is the next stage in the process -- communication!
+Which is the next stage in the process—communication!

 [![Messages](http://s3.amazonaws.com/thegourmez-wpmedia/2015/12/Messages-500x413.jpg)](http://s3.amazonaws.com/thegourmez-wpmedia/2015/12/Messages.jpg)